 After spending lots of quality time around your horse in his home environment and in the ring, you learn what his personality consists of.
 Your horse may be easy going, in your pocket, or maybe the barn trouble-maker.
 But when he starts acting grumpy, off his game, or not his usual self it may be a sign that he needs to have his stomach checked.
 Maybe one day he starts acting very aggressive towards his herd mates at feeding time when he usually munches happily in their presence or maybe he seems reluctant to put in his usual effort during a ride.
 Sometimes these things can be behavioral issues but sometimes they can be a sign of discomfort from stomach ulcers.
+If you suspect your horse may have ulcers give us a call!

 A horse’s stomach has two parts- a non-glandular section that makes up the upper third and a glandular lower portion.
 The upper part of the stomach doesn’t include the thick and protective mucus and bicarbonate layer that the lower portion does which makes it much more vulnerable to ulcers caused by gastric acid.
 Ulcers in this part of the stomach have been compared to Gastroesophageal Reflux Disease in humans which uses gastric acid to damage the esophageal lining.
 The glandular portion of the horse’s stomach is protected by prostaglandins whose job is to maintain the mucus and blood flow.
 This however doesn’t make it immune to ulcers.
 The lower section is less likely to develop ulcers but more likely to react to issues in diet, stress, and dehydration.